Certified Insurance Counselor (CIC) Program

 Attending any of the following will satisfy your annual update requirement:

-- Any of the six CIC Institutes (No examination required)
+- Any of the seven CIC Institutes (No examination required)

 - James K. Ruble Graduate Seminars